automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Oohkotokia.md

 # Oohkotokia
-## Description: Its name is Blackfoot for "large stone".
+## Its name is Blackfoot for "large stone".